The Pleasure of Discomfort

 I just had one of those situations — I needed to stand up to my landlords about some repairs that haven’t happened for months.
 I like my landlords, so I’ve been patient.
 I’ve also not wanted to cause a conflict, because that makes me uncomfortable.
 On top of it, I love the place and don’t want to lose it.
 So I’ve acted from a place of fear.
 Today I realized I can’t be scared.
 I can’t be ruled by the situation.
 I need to take charge.

 For me, this was incredibly unpleasant, but it made me realize just how much fear dictates me at times.
+You can avoid this fear by understanding the pleasure of discomfort.

-What’s more, I acted form a place of fearing things would go wrong — I feared conflict, I feared losing the place and I feared not finding anything better.
+What’s more, I acted to form a place of fearing things would go wrong — I feared conflict, I feared losing the place and I feared not finding anything better.
 This, as opposed to assuming things would go right.
 Either the repairs will be done, or I’ll find a better place.

 I’ve been in similar situations when I wanted to work with some hot shot so badly I put up with nonsense just to please them.
 I was scared of losing them.
 Scared I couldn’t run a business without them.